jrroosevelt/VS2PCG/CardClarifications.md

 A: Pixie's effect becomes independent of Pixie once it brings Adam into play.
 So if Adam is in play at End of Turn, he will be KO'ed.

 ^(Source: FB Post - Kirk - UDE Approved)

+# Power Amplifier
+^CardNumber: ^ZOM-022

+*Set: Marvel Zombies*

+This equipment has the subtype "Machine" which means it is not equipped to a character.
+Instead put it into one of your rows.
+It can't be rearranged during your Formation Step.

+If there are no face-up characters in its row, a Machine can be attacked by an enemy character who could normally attack into that row.
+If it does, immediately KO the Machine.

+Machines don't protect characters (or other Machines) and never count as being protected.

+^(Source: Rule insert)

 # [Power Man](http://vs.tcgbrowser.com/images/cards/big/DFX-017.jpg)
 ^CardNumber: ^DFX-017